shane-tomlinson/AFrame-JS/README.markdown

 ### To download and build the libraries and docs ###

 1. Apache Ant is required.
 Go get it.
-2. The sample per_user.properties.sample must be personalized and copied to per_user.properties
+2. Check out a copy of the code from [GitHub](https://github.com/stomlinson/AFrame-JS).
-3. Since I do development both in Linux and Windows, the build script works with both.
+3. The sample per_user.properties.sample must be personalized and copied to per_user.properties
 4. run "ant all" to do a full build.
+Since I do development both in Linux and Windows, the build script works with both.

 ### Build options ###
 1. "ant all" does a full build.